TobiasKb96/AI_Project_CDC26BB/README.md

 ![img.png](data/ref_img/training_plot_words_e80.png)

 For the line model, the tricky part lies also in the word accuracy, which is only correct if every word in the selected batch has been translated correctly.
-This is why we first started the model only with the default decoder and later on continued the trainging with the decoder wordbeamsearch.
+This is why we first started the model only with the default decoder and later on continued the training with the decoder wordbeamsearch.
 We came to the conclusion that this approach is the best regarding performance increasement and a decreased character error rate.

 #### Discussion